t8js/react-router/README.md

 ## Animated view transitions

-Animated transitions between different routes can be achieved by using the browser's [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transition_API).
-The optional `callback` parameter of `useRoute()` can be used to set up such a transition.
+Animated transitions between different routes can be achieved by using the browser's [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transition_API) and the optional `callback` parameter of `useRoute()` can be used to set up such a transition.

 ```diff
 + import { flushSync } from "react-dom";